n8agrin/pres-react/PITCHME.md

 ---
 ## How Might a Transition Work?

+1. Compatible with our Flux implementation
-1. Remember, my Module talk and my Component doc?
+1. Module talk and my Component doc should help
 1. Imagine the UI is a tree of nodes, where each node is a Component
 1. Start out at the leaf nodes of the application
 1. Replace Angular Components with React Components defined in JS Modules!
 1. Work your way up

-(See what I did there?)

 ---
 ## Angular + React??